 - The San Antonio Metropolitan Health District provide public health programs, health education, and health information.
 Services include: immunizations, clinical services, STD testing, health education, disease control, and health code enforcement.

 - Healthcare provider and advocate, that provides vital reproductive health care, sex education, and information to millions of women, men, and young people worldwide.

 - A community of restaurants and businesses committed to offering healthy choices for San Antonio residents.

-- Spend time doing healthy activities (or healthy eating!) with friends or family.
+- At home with friends or family.